 When you make an insurance claim after a dog bite, the insurance company will want to see documentation about the incident.
 While medical records, your own testimony, and eye-witness accounts can be used as documentation, a police report that identifies the parties involved and all other relevant facts is a strong piece of evidence that can make your claim easier to file.

 If there is no police report regarding your dog bite, you should still talk to an attorney about your case.
 While a police report can make filing a claim significantly easier, it is certainly possible to recover compensation without one.
 An experienced dog bite attorney will be able to review the facts of your case, determine whether you have a claim, and track down evidence in support of your claim that you are entitled to compensation for your injuries.

 If you have been bitten by a dog and suffered injury, you may be entitled to significant compensation.
-At the Law Firm of David C. Chavez, LLC we are committed to helping injured victims get the compensation they deserve and will not hesitate to go up against the largest insurance companies in the country.
-To schedule a free consultation with one of our lawyers, call our office today at 505-865-9696 or contact us online.
+At the David C. Chavez Law Firm we are committed to helping injured victims get the compensation they deserve and will not hesitate to go up against the largest insurance companies in the country.
+To schedule a free consultation with one of our lawyers, call our office today at 888-DAVID-WINS (888-328-4394) or contact us online.